Best Places to Buy Seafood

 Sea scallops are another delicious shellfish.
 These deep ocean mollusks yield a mild white muscle that is often served grilled, fried or broiled.

 Blue mussels are another popular shellfish.
-Mussels are served steamed, boiled, with pasta, in ciopinno, and other dishes.
+Mussels are served steamed, boiled, with pasta, and other dishes.

 Favorite Seafood Poll